mtanneau/starter-hugo-academic/content/publication/disjunctive-cuts-for-mixed-integer-conic-optimization/index.md

   - admin
   - Juan-Pablo Vielma
 doi: https://doi.org/10.1007/s10107-022-01844-1
-publication: In Mathematical Programming A
+publication: Mathematical Programming Series A
-publication_short: In MPA
+publication_short: Math.
+Prog.
+A
 abstract: This paper studies disjunctive cutting planes in Mixed-Integer Conic Programming.
 Building on conic duality, we formulate a cut-generating conic program for separating disjunctive cuts, and investigate the impact of the